How 529s Affect Scholarships (and Vice Versa)

 For the federal government and most other grant-giving institutions, eligibility is determined using FAFSA, or the Free Application for Federal Student Aid.
 Based on the information you provide when completing the FAFSA, your Expected Family Contribution (EFC) will be determined.

-From there, the Federal Student Aid Office calculates the student’s Financial Need by subtracting the Expected Family Contribution (EFC) from the total Cost of Attendance (COA), including tuition, fees, room and board, books/supplies, and transportation.
+From there, the Federal Student Aid Office calculates the student’s Financial Need by subtracting the Expected Family Contribution (EFC) from the total Cost of Attendance (COA), including tuition, fees, room and board, books and supplies, and transportation.
 The difference is the student’s Financial Need, however, the resulting financial aid package (including grants and loans) may or may not actually cover your total Financial Need.
 For this reason, it can be risky to avoid saving for college hoping the financial aid will fill in the gaps.

 If the 529 is owned by someone else (e.g., grandparent), the account has no impact until you begin taking withdrawals.
 Those must be reported as untaxed income to the student which impacts the following year’s financial aid.